afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 ### Inspectors

-Since javascript doesn't have true reflection, decorators are used to tag a property as serializable which will be saved in the scene file and become automatically editible in the inspector.
+Since JavaScript doesn't have true reflection, decorators are used to tag a property as serializable which will be saved in the scene file and become automatically editable in the inspector.
 The `@inspect` decorator also takes an object which contains metadata such as the type, min or max ranges, etc.

 Below is an example behavior which draws a rectangle to the screen with a given position, size, and color inspectable fields: